hazelcast/hazelcast-cpp-client/README.md

 See the [Hazelcast IMDG Reference Manual](http://docs.hazelcast.org/docs/latest/manual/html-single/index.html#getting-started) for more information on setting up the clusters.

 ## 1.3.
 Downloading and Installing
 Download the latest C++ client library from [Hazelcast C++ Client Website](https://hazelcast.org/clients/cplusplus/).
 You need to download the zip file for your platform.
-For Linux and Windows, 32 and 64-bit libraries exist while for MacOS only has the 64-bit version.
+For Linux and Windows, 32- and 64-bit libraries exist.
+For MacOS, there is only 64-bit version.

 Unzip the file.
-Below is the directory structure for "Linux 64-bit ZIP" and the others are similar:
+Following is the directory structure for Linux 64-bit zip.
+The structure is similar for the other C++ client distributions.

-- cpp/Linux_64/ :
+- `cpp/Linux_64`
-    - hazelcast :
+    - `hazelcast`:
-        - lib : The shared and static library folder.
+        - `lib`: Shared and static library directory.
-            - tls : Contains the library with TLS (SSL) support enabled.
+            - `tls`: Contains the library with TLS (SSL) support enabled.
-        - include : The include folder you need to include when compiling your project.
+        - `include`: Directory you need to include when compiling your project.
-    - external/include : External folder that you need to include when compiling your project.
+    - `external/include`: External directory that you need to include when compiling your project.
 Currently the only dependency is `boost/shared_ptr.hpp`.
-        - boost : The external boost files for boost/shared_ptr.
+        - `boost`: External boost files for `boost/shared_ptr`.

-    - examples : There are a number of examples in this folder for each feature.
+    - `examples`: Contains various examples for each C++ client feature.
 Each example produces an executable which you can run in a cluster.
 You may need to set the server IP addresses for the examples to run.

 ### 1.3.1 Compiling Your Project

-For compilation, you need to include the `hazelcast/include` and `external/include` folders in your distribution.
+For compilation, you need to include the `hazelcast/include` and `external/include` directories in your in your distribution.
 You also need to link your application to the appropriate static or shared library.

-If you want to use tls feature, use the lib directory similar to: cpp/Linux_64/hazelcast/lib/tls
+If you want to use the TLS feature, use the `lib` directory with TLS support enabled, e.g., `cpp/Linux_64/hazelcast/lib/tls`.

 #### 1.3.1.1 Mac Client

-For Mac, there is one distribution: 64 bit.
+For Mac, there is only 64-bit distribution.

-Here is an example script to build with static library:
+Here is an example script to build with the static library:

 `g++ main.cpp -Icpp/Mac_64/hazelcast/external/include -Icpp/Mac_64/hazelcast/include cpp/Mac_64/hazelcast/lib/libHazelcastClientStatic_64.a`

-Here is an example script to build with shared library:
+Here is an example script to build with the shared library:

 `g++ main.cpp -Icpp/Mac_64/hazelcast/external/include -Icpp/Mac_64/hazelcast/include -Lcpp/Mac_64/hazelcast/lib -lHazelcastClientShared_64`

 #### 1.3.1.2 Linux Client

-For Linux, there are two distributions: 32 bit and 64 bit.
+For Linux, there are 32- and 64-bit distributions.

-Here is an example script to build with static library:
+Here is an example script to build with the static library:

 `g++ main.cpp -pthread -Icpp/Linux_64/hazelcast/external/include -Icpp/Linux_64/hazelcast/include
       cpp/Linux_64/hazelcast/lib/libHazelcastClientStatic_64.a`

-Here is an example script to build with shared library:
+Here is an example script to build with the shared library:

 `g++ main.cpp -lpthread -Wl,–no-as-needed -lrt -Icpp/Linux_64/hazelcast/external/include -Icpp/Linux_64/hazelcast/include -Lcpp/Linux_64/hazelcast/lib -lHazelcastClientShared_64`

-Please add the **__STDC_LIMIT_MACROS** and **__STDC_CONSTANT_MACROS** compilation flags for environments for which the compilation fails with error "INT32_MAX" could not be determined.
-For example:
+Please add the `__STDC_LIMIT_MACROS` and `__STDC_CONSTANT_MACROS` compilation flags for the environments for which the compilation fails with the error `INT32_MAX could not be determined`.
+The following is an example command to add these flags:

 `g++ main.cpp -pthread -Icpp/Linux_64/hazelcast/external/include -Icpp/Linux_64/hazelcast/include -D__STDC_LIMIT_MACROS -D__STDC_CONSTANT_MACROS cpp/Linux_64/hazelcast/lib/libHazelcastClientStatic_64.a`

 #### 1.3.1.3 Windows Client

-For Windows, there are two distributions; 32 bit and 64 bit.
-The static library is located in a folder named "static" while the dynamic library(dll) is in the folder named as "shared".
+For Windows, there are 32- and 64-bit distributions.
+The static library is in the `static` directory and the dynamic library (`dll`) is in the `shared` directory.

-When compiling for Windows environment the user should specify one of the following flags:
+When compiling for Windows environment, you should specify one of the following flags:

-    HAZELCAST_USE_STATIC: You want the application to use the static Hazelcast library.
+- `HAZELCAST_USE_STATIC`: You want the application to use the static Hazelcast library.
-    HAZELCAST_USE_SHARED: You want the application to use the shared Hazelcast library.
+- `HAZELCAST_USE_SHARED`: You want the application to use the shared Hazelcast library.

 ## 1.4.
 Basic Configuration